Brett Kirk: AFL career

 Kirk made his debut in Round 19 of the 1999 season against the North Melbourne Kangaroos and recorded 19 disposals and kicked 3 goals.
-He played a total of 12 games in his first two seasons, but cemented his place in 2001 when he played 19 games and kicked 14 goals.
-Kirk went on to play 18 games in 2002, and in 2003 had a break out year, in which he played all of Sydney's 24 games and recorded 140 tackles.
+He played a total of 12 games in his first two seasons but cemented his place in 2001 when he played 19 games and kicked 14 goals.
+Kirk went on to play 18 games in 2002, and in 2003 had a break-out year in which he played all of Sydney's 24 games and recorded 140 tackles.
 He soon became an integral part of the engine room at the Swans.
 Kirk also represented Australia in International Rules against Ireland.

-In 2004, Kirk took his game to another level, playing all 24 games, his season was highlighted with a 33 disposal and 7 tackle effort in a Round 15 victory over the Adelaide Crows, as well as a 30 disposal, 6 tackle and 1 goal effort in their Round 19 loss against the Kangaroos.
-He was rewarded with his excellent season with selection in the 2004 All-Australian team, in which he was selected on the interchange bench.
-Kirk also represented Australia in International rules football against Ireland.
+In 2004, Kirk took his game to another level, playing all 24 games; his season was highlighted with a 33-disposal and 7-tackle effort in a Round 15 victory over the Adelaide Crows as well as a 30-disposal, 6-tackle and 1-goal effort in their Round 19 loss against the Kangaroos.
+He was rewarded for his excellent season with selection for the interchange in the 2004 All-Australian team.
+Kirk again represented Australia in International rules football against Ireland.

-In 2005, Kirk became a Co-Captain of the Swans, alongside Barry Hall and Leo Barry, and played all 26 games for the Swans, highlighted with a 31 disposal 8 tackle performance against the Essendon Bombers in a Round 7 win, and a 29 disposal, 7 tackle and 1 goal effort in the Swans' Round 16 win over the Melbourne Demons.
+In 2005, Kirk became a co-captain of the Swans, alongside Barry Hall and Leo Barry, and played all 26 games for the Swans, highlighted by a 31-disposal 8-tackle performance against the Essendon Bombers in a Round 7 win, and a 29-disposal, 7-tackle and 1-goal effort in the Swans' Round 16 win over the Melbourne Demons.
 Kirk became a premiership player when the Swans defeated the West Coast Eagles by 4 points in the 2005 AFL Grand Final.
-He was rewarded with his first Bob Skilton Medal, as Sydney's best and fairest, in a season in which he recorded 570 disposals and laid 136 tackles, including 22 disposals and 7 tackles in their drought breaking premiership victory.
+He was rewarded with his first Bob Skilton Medal, (Sydney's best and fairest) in a season in which he recorded 570 disposals and laid 136 tackles, including 22 disposals and 7 tackles in their drought-breaking premiership victory.